 St Henri is a time-honoured and alternative expression of Shiraz, and an intriguing counterpoint to Grange.
 It is unusual among high quality Australian red wines as it does not rely on any new oak.
 Released for the first time by Penfolds in the early 1950s (first commercial vintage 1957), it gained a new lease of life in the 1990s as its quality and distinctive style became better understood.
 Proudly, a wine style that hasn’t succumbed to the dictates of fashion or commerce.
 St Henri is rich and plush when young, gaining soft, earthy, mocha-like characters as it ages.
 It is matured in old, 1,460 litre vats that allow the wine to develop, imparting minimal, if any oak character.
 Although a small proportion of Cabernet is sometimes used to improve structure, the focal point for St Henri remains Shiraz.

-For me, this is the wine of the entire release.
-An extraordinarily good St Henri and I could not encourage winelovers to fill their cellars with this wine more strongly which will comfortably sit with 2010 and 2012.
-I have no doubt that in years to come, it will be considered as one of the greatest St Henri’s ever made.
-It really is that good.
-Colour is black and purple.
-The aromas kick off with cloves and black olives.
-Dark chocolate, mulberries, cassis, leather, hints of tobacco leaves, truffles, beefstock and blackberries.
-Power and concentration.
-What is not to love?
-Right on form.
-Complex, balanced, very long and generous.
-Abundant silky tannins.
+The wine of the entire release.
+An extraordinarily good St Henri and I could not encourage winelovers to fill their cellars with this wine more strongly.
+This will comfortably sit with 2010 and 2012 and I have no doubt that in years to come, it will be considered as one of the greatest St Henri's ever made.
+It is that good.
 This is perfectly structured.
 Balance is the key.
-The balance allows the wine to exhibit Audrey Hepburn elegance and Arnie Schwarzenegger power.
 This has decades ahead.
 A great St Henri.
-Drink: 2024-2045; Price: $135.00; Rating: 99 Points; Ken Gargett (also 99 Points Andrew Caillard MW)
+Rating: 99 Points; Andrew Caillard; Master of Wine

 |Unit Of Measure||ea|